Project-MTee/mtee-deployment/README.md

 purposes, setting up [minikube](https://minikube.sigs.k8s.io/docs/start/) and enabling the [ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/#minikube) should be sufficient.

-- In case a namespace other than `default` is used, add the `metadata.namespace` value to each configuration file.
 - Create a new `secrets` directory from the template files found in the `secret_templates` directory.
 - Check all files for any lines commented with `# TODO` as those lines refer to configuration that is likely different for different deployments.